tylerthomasallen/portkey/README.md

 ## Background and Overview

 Portkey is a mobile application that allows users to compare the cost of ride services, such as Uber and Lyft.
-Rides can filtered based on shared, standard or premium (XL, Black, etcs.) trips and can be booked with the corresponding ride service.
+Rides can filtered based on shared, standard or premium (XL, Black, etc.) trips and can be booked with the corresponding ride service.

 ## Functionality & MVP